Hell of a Life (Kanye West song): Critical reception

 The production of the song by West was widely cited as a highlight.

 "Hell of a Life" garnered critical acclaim.
 David Amidon of PopMatters commented that much like every song on My Beautiful Dark Twisted Fantasy, the song "contains an underscore as ambitious as the beats upfront", concluding that tracks "Hell of a Life" and "So Appalled" alone "carry enough auditory sugar to make listening to this album on any regular sort of listening device almost a fool's errand."
 Chicago Sun-Times writer Thomas Conner cited the song as one of the album's "temporary highs" describing it as a "mixture of metal strut, Gothic keyboards and a bender gone off the rails."
-Andy Gill of The Independent cited the song as a highlight of My Beautiful Dark Twisted Fantasy, describing the song as a "brutal rumination on West's sexual appetite" and stating that the track contained a "buzzy synth motif" and "racing minimalist keyboard flourishes".
+Andy Gill of The Independent cited "Hell of a Life" as a highlight of My Beautiful Dark Twisted Fantasy, describing the song as a "brutal rumination on West's sexual appetite" and stating that it contained a "buzzy synth motif" and "racing minimalist keyboard flourishes".

-AbsolutePunks Drew Beringer stated that the track featured a "sleazy beat", noting that the song "takes us further into West's dark psyche."
-J. Tinsley of the Smoking Section described the track as an admirable effort by West, but commented that it was one of the lesser tracks on the album ultimately.
-Andrew Barber of Complex complimented the song for successfully providing an escapism fantasy, musing that "Kanye takes us on a spaced-out journey to a world where excess is the norm—a world most of us will never encounter."
+J. Tinsley of the Smoking Section considered "Hell of a Life" to be an admirable effort by West, but commented that it was one of the lesser tracks on the album ultimately.
 Sean Highkin of the website Beats Per Minute cited the sampling of "Iron Man" as one of the album's most ambitious moments, writing that "any time Kanye has to make a choice between under and overdoing something, he always opts for the latter".
 Baron Zach of The Village Voice praised the story and production of the song, stating that the song contained a "great" sample.
-The song charted on South Korean Gaon Chart at position 57.
+On July 6, 2022, "Hell of a Life" was certified Gold by the Recording Industry Association of America (RIAA) for selling 500,000 digital units.

-Promotion
+Promotion and live performances

 "Hell of a Life" was featured in Runaway, a 35-minute music video directed by West set to music from My Beautiful Dark Twisted Fantasy.
 The beginning of the song is featured at the end of the dinner sequence.
-The song was featured during West's setlist during his 2011 performance at Coachella.
-At a concert in New York City, West performed the song with Justin Vernon of folk band Bon Iver, a musician who West had extensively collaborated with on the album.
+West debuted the song live as part of the entire album at Bowery Ballroom in New York, on November 23, 2010, in which he performed the song with Justin Vernon of folk band Bon Iver, a musician who West had extensively collaborated with on the album.
 Vernon sang the chorus while West provided the rapping verses.
+The song appeared in multiple festival set lists throughout 2011 and 2012, including SXSW, Coachella, Party in the Garden, Austin City Limits, and Ovation Hall.
+In August 2024, "Hell of a Life" was featured on the set list of the Vultures Listening Experience at the Goyang Stadium in Goyang, South Korea.

 Personnel

-Credits adapted from the liner notes for My Beautiful Dark Twisted Fantasy (2010).
+Credits are adapted from the liner notes for My Beautiful Dark Twisted Fantasy (2010).